franke-hub/SDL/src/doc/Journal/Journal.md

 Because if you do, your VFT (Virtual Function Table) becomes inconsistent.
-The virtual function table is an array of virtual functions that the compiler considers invarient, whether or not it actually is.
+The virtual function table is an array of virtual functions that the compiler considers invariant, whether or not it actually is.

 Socket.h
 ```